 Asking about someone’s future plans can lead to interesting conversations and show that you’re interested in their goals.
 And telling them about your own aspirations can also show that you’re passionate, ambitious, and forward-thinking.

-Plus, speaking about each others’ future plans can be useful from a practical perspective, because you might find out how compatible you are.
+Plus, speaking about each others’ future plans can be useful from a practical perspective, because it can help to work out whether you’re compatible.
 For example, if you want to do more travelling in later life, but your date doesn’t, this might affect how you go forward with the relationship.

-Most people love to talk about their passions and interests with others, and in many cases, are waiting for the opportunity to share their enthusiasm with a willing ear.
+Most people love talking about their passions and interests, and in many cases, are waiting for the opportunity to share their enthusiasm with a willing ear.

 How we choose to spend our time is one of the most important parts of what makes us unique, and getting to know what excites someone is key to learning more about who they are as a person.